sjentsch/lsjDocs/Ch02/Ch02_StudyDesign_8.rst

 This chapter is not really meant to provide a comprehensive discussion of psychological research methods.
 It would require another volume just as long as this one to do justice to the topic.
-However, in real life statistics and study design are so tightly intertwined that it is very handy to discuss some of the key topics.
+However, in real-life statistics and study design are so tightly intertwined that it is very handy to discuss some of the key topics.
 In this chapter, I have briefly discussed the following topics: